BinEP/Labrynth-Byerlys/README.md

 # Labrynth-Byerlys

 Variables to use
-controller - add BSShapes to this.
+controller - add BSShapes to this. <br>
 Only add shapes once.
 They always get drawn.

-List of BSShapes
+List of BSShapes <br>
-BSCircle
+- BSCircle
-BSCompound
+- BSCompound
-BSEllipse
+- BSEllipse
-BSLine
+- BSLine
-BSLine
+- BSLine
-BSPolygon
+- BSPolygon
-BSString
+- BSString

 Methods and variables to use for Shapes.
 Plus anything inside of the shapes